dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-bindings/_index.md

 }
 ```

-Calls to the `ReadAsync()` method are "long-lived" in that the method is not expected to return until canceled (i.e. via the `cancellationToken`).
+Calls to the `ReadAsync()` method are "long-lived", in that the method is not expected to return until canceled (for example, via the `cancellationToken`).
 As messages are read from the underlying store of the component, they are delivered to the Dapr runtime via the `deliveryHandler` callback.
 Delivery allows the component to receive notification if/when the application (served by the Dapr runtime) acknowledges processing of the message.

 ```csharp
     public async Task ReadAsync(MessageDeliveryHandler<InputBindingReadRequest, InputBindingReadResponse> deliveryHandler, CancellationToken cancellationToken = default)